knowthebird/NoninvasiveGlucometer/README.md

 Make sure your looking that the official repository at https://github.com/knowthebird/NoninvasiveGlucometer/.
   1. Fill out the RegistrationForm.pdf in this  repository and email it to NoninvasiveGlucometer@gmail.com no later than November 1, 2024.
 You can enter as an individual or a team.
   2. You will receive a notifcation you have been entered into the contest, and instructions for where to mail you sensor, source code, and documentation.
 (Will be East Coast United States).
+  3. Design and build your sensor, following the requirements below.
-  3. Per the instructions, mail your package such that it arrives no later than December 1, 2024.
+  4. Mail your package per the instructions you received when you registered such that it arrives no later than December 1, 2024.
+Your sensor will be sent back to you after the competition is over.
-  4. The winners and leaderboard will be anounced by Jan 31, 2025.
+  5. The winners and leaderboard will be anounced by Jan 31, 2025.

 ## Requirements, Rules, Constraints
 All of the following requirements must be met for the competition.